#2 – Telling the Time

 To recruit successfully a church will need to have a good gauge if what cycle of life it is in.
 With a high participation rate it maybe in a growth cycle.
 In a season of maturation it maybe in a stall or a decline in terms of numbers or participation.
 In a later season of maturation members may find themselves with more time and energy on their hands to participate, others may join the grey nomadic lifestyle and pillars of previous generations may step back.

 These changes impact what ministries are retained or started and how they are led.
 They also impact the financial needs of the church – and therefore the new pastor’s remit.
-More than once I have been invited into churches which used deficit financing to fuel growth.
+More than once I have been appointed to churches which had successfully used deficit financing to fuel growth.
 Each year a deficit would be budgeted for, offset by anticipated growth.
-In a church that I was involved in planting we financed growth that way for five years in a row.
+In a church that I was involved in planting in the UK we financed growth that way for five years in a row.
 Successfully.
-A certain kind of pioneering leadership is required for that season.
-On the other hand if a church is using deficit financing during an extended period of decline it will push itself into even deeper trouble.
+A certain kind of pioneering leadership is required for that season, and it can be an exciting period in a church’s life cycle.
+However if a church is using deficit financing during an extended period of decline it will only push itself faster into even deeper trouble.
 If the church’s debts exceed the value of is assets the trouble may be terminal.

 On two occasions I have been invited into churches which have been on such a downward curve, trying to maintain a large paid staff on the basis of income levels 7-10 years out of date.
 They had got used to deficit financing during their growth phase but had not undertaken an exercise of “telling the time” to notice that their church operations were now in an extended period of decline.
 The decline was not obvious from the pews because in each case attendance was stable.
 What was declining was participation and income.
-It is the task of the board to observe these trends and invite a process that will bring the congregation into such an awareness.
-This enables the search team and the congregation to get on the same page in terms of envisioning the new pastor’s job and the needs of the church, moving forward.
+This meant that on both occasions I arrived at a church where the congregation was totally out of touch with the status of their church’s business life.

 TAKING THE TIME TO TELL THE TIME